The Human Revolution

 Excessive extraction — taking disproportionately from a finite shared system — does not just fail to contribute.
 It actively restricts the choices of everyone else inside that system.
 The system may recover once such extraction ends.
 But it cannot compound.
 There is a difference, and it matters profoundly.

 We do not propose to legislate against excess.
 We propose something more powerful: to make it as socially unacceptable as drink-driving.
-The values are already there, in most people's bones.
-We intend to give them political language.
+The values of right and wrong are already there, in all people's bones.
+We intend to give them political language, and a voice that cannot be silenced.

 Financial insecurity is not a personal failing.
 It is a structural one.
 Chronic financial terror causes measurable physiological damage.
 It drives mental illness, substance dependency, family breakdown, and crime.
 We are currently spending billions treating its consequences while refusing to address its cause.